Bundle Protocol Security Library (BSL) Product Guide

 The BSL itself does not require any specific OS networking configuration or API interfaces.
 It relies on the host BPA to perform any network configuration or runtime use.

-The Mock BPA distributed with the BSL uses UDP/IP sockets, configured by command-line options, to communicate bundles into and out of the BPA process.
+The Mock BPA distributed with the BSL uses UDP/IP sockets, configured by command-line options, to communicate bundles into and out of the Mock BPA process (see Section 2.5).

 1.6.
 Cryptographic Functions